-In accordance with the federal regulations found in 24 CFR 570, The City of Marietta has prepared this Consolidated Annual Performance and Evaluation Report (CAPER) for the period of July 1, 2022-June 30, 2023.
-The CAPER presents the City's progress in carrying out projects and activities pursuant to the Program Year (PY) 2022 Annual Action Plan for the Community Development Block Grant (CDBG) funds it received from the United States Department of Housing and Urban Development (HUD) to principally benefit low-to- moderate-income persons who live in the City of Marietta.
+In accordance with the federal regulations found in 24 CFR 570, The City of Marietta has prepared this Consolidated Annual Performance and Evaluation Report (CAPER) for the period of July 1, 2023- June 30, 2024.
+The CAPER presents the City's progress in carrying out projects and activities pursuant to the Program Year (PY) 2023 Annual Action Plan for the Community Development Block Grant (CDBG) funds it received from the United States Department of Housing and Urban Development (HUD) to principally benefit low-to- moderate-income persons who live in the City of Marietta.

-PY22 was an overall successful year for the City of Marietta CDBG Program.
-The Housing Rehabilitation program remained extremely active, and all CDBG-CV funds have been expended.
+PY23 was an overall successful year for the City of Marietta CDBG Program.
+The Housing Rehabilitation program remained extremely active and public service agencies were able to serve an increased number of LMI residents.

-12 housing rehabilitation projects were completed through the ELD Emergency Grant Program and Housing Rehabilitation Program, and two were in progress at the end of the program year.
+11 housing rehabilitation projects were completed through the Housing Rehabilitation Program and three were in progress at the end of the program year.
 Most projects focused on major system upgrades and repairs such as new roofing, new HVAC, water heaters and electrical and plumbing improvements.
 We continue to have a consistent waiting list for services and will continue to grow these programs.